andrewabest/Conventional/README.md

 - Must have appropriate constructors
 - Must have attribute
 - Must not take a dependency on
+- Must not have a property of type
 - Requires a corresponding implementation of (T)
 - Enumerable properties must be eager loaded
 - Collection properties must be immutable